NomisCiri/eeg_manypipes_arc/README.md

 `sourcedata` and `derivatives` of this project are stored on GIN:
 [https://gin.g-node.org/sappelhoff/eeg_manypipes_arc](https://gin.g-node.org/sappelhoff/eeg_manypipes_arc)

-The report for the analysis is in `REPORT.md`
+The report for the analysis is in `REPORT.txt`

 ## Installation